sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/VM/Docs/BIOSEmulator.md

 **Implications:**
 - All branches within a function only modify Y (byte operations)
-- Operand fetches only increment Y (byte operations)
+- Y naturally wraps: 0xFF + 1 = 0x00, 0x00 - 1 = 0xFF
 - Functions are limited to 256 bytes (one page)
-- No branch or PC operation can overflow outside current function
+- Branches cannot escape the current function's page

 ### Class Architecture